-Metro is investing $1.3 billion in the safety and reliability of the system through the Capital Improvement Program (CIP).
-The CIP budget is focused on safety improvements, the rebuilding of the Metro system, increasing system capacity, and improving the effectiveness of the current rail and bus networks.
+Metro is proposing to invest $1.1 billion in the safety and reliability of the system next year through the Capital Improvement Program (CIP).
+The CIP budget is focused on safety improvements, the rebuilding of the Metro system, and improving the effectiveness of the current rail and bus networks.

-Significant investments planned for the coming year include, but are not limited to:
+Significant investments planned for the coming year include:

 In addition to these investments, Metro will continue to make investments in Metro 2025 capital projects.
 Investments to prepare for increased 8-car train operations include 220 expansion rail cars, continued upgrades to traction power systems, installing new power cables and activities to add capacity at rail yards.

 We need to hear from you.
-Tell Metro how these proposals would affect your daily travel needs:
+Tell Metro how you feel about these proposals:

 Metro Headquarters - Jackson Graham Building